-Identify: After tightening all the screws you are still hearing rattling sonds when you shake your ukulele with muted strings.
+Identify: After tightening all the screws you are still hearing rattling sounds when you shake your ukulele with muted strings.

 • There might be something loose inside your ukulele: check for a loose wire (electric ukulele) or other loose stuff in your ukulele with a flashlight and mirror.

-Identify: You are hearing a buzz when you are playing open strings and not when you barre the first fret.
+Identify: You are hearing a buzz when you are playing open strings and not when barring the first fret.

 • Can be caused by worn strings, simply replace your strings.